 Several Accidents Happened in Mountainous Scenic Areas

-It’s reported that on June 11, 2016, four tourists got stuck in Nine Dragons Pool Scenic Area near Xian because of heavy rainstorm and the subsequent landslide.
-Two of them were injured while one sadly lost life as they went downhill.
-On May 28, eight tourists died of excessive loss of blood in Jiangmen Phoenix Gorge Scenic Area of Guangdong Province when they drifted on a river and got attacked by the torrential flood.
+It's reported that on June 11, 2016, four tourists got stuck in Nine Dragons Pool Scenic Area near Xian because of heavy rainstorm and a subsequent landslide.
+Two of them were injured, while one sadly lost his life as they went downhill.
+On May 28, eight tourists died of excessive loss of blood in Jiangmen Phoenix Gorge Scenic Area of Guangdong Province when they drifted on a river and hit by torrential floods.

 Some Scenic Spots Closed Temporarily

-Some tourist attractions in the storm-stricken area have been closed at present for tourists’ safety concern.
+Some tourist attractions in the storm-stricken area are closed at present for tourists' safety.
 For example, Wuyuan

-, which is famous as the most beautiful countryside in China, has closed most scenic spots inside on June 8 because of flood disasters, including Likeng Village
+, which is famous as the most beautiful countryside in China, closed most scenic spots on June 8 because of flood disasters, including Likeng Village

 , Wangkou Village